Beatriz Urraca, PhD

 - tel: 610-499-1112

 Clubs & Co-Curricular Activities, Gender, Women and Sexuality Studies

 "The trip to Puebla, Mexico taught me about the indigenous women in rural Mexican communities.
 I was moved by the experience of witnessing the fruits of their success, by hearing their personal stories of how they became aware of their human rights as women, and of the importance of preserving their environment and maintaining their language and traditions.”

-Students in Widener’s gender and women’s studies (GWS) program take part in a variety of clubs and co-curricular activities designed to enhance their academic experience outside of class.
+Students in Widener’s gender, women, and sexuality studies (GWS) program take part in a variety of clubs and co-curricular activities designed to enhance their academic experience outside of class.